SyedAmer-9/VEHICLE-INSURANCE-DOMAIN/README.md

 cd /home/ec2-user/app: "Go to the folder where our app lives." bash deploy.sh: "Run the deployment script."
 This script (which we wrote earlier) is what actually stops the old container, pulls the new image from ECR, and runs it.

+This means:
+my Docker image was built successfully.
+It was pushed to my AWS ECR warehouse. my GitHub Action successfully SSH'd into my EC2 server.
+It ran my deploy.sh script, which pulled that new image and started my FastAPI container. my "storefront" is now LIVE.